neondatabase/website/content/docs/integrations/node.md

 ## Step 2 — Store Neon credentials

-Next, store your Neon credentials in the `.env` file.
+Store your Neon credentials in the `.env` file.
 Note that for security purposes, you should not expose your Neon credentials to the browser.

 ```shell
 PGHOST='<project_name>.cloud.neon.tech:<port>'